 Viewpoint diversity exists when members of a group or community approach problems or questions from a range of perspectives.
 When a community is marked by intellectual humility, empathy, trust, and curiosity, viewpoint diversity gives rise to engaged and respectful debate, constructive disagreement, and shared progress towards truth.

-When environments lack sufficient viewpoint diversity, problematic assumptions can go unchallenged, promising ideas and methods can go underexplored, and it can be difficult to effectively understand or engage with others who have different backgrounds, priors and commitments.
+Institutions of higher learning face several interrelated deficits in viewpoint diversity, including racial, socioeconomic, geographical, religious, political, and gender.
+When environments lack sufficient viewpoint diversity, assumptions can go unchallenged, promising ideas and methods can go underexplored, and it can be difficult to effectively understand or engage with others who have different backgrounds.

 - When institutions of higher learning are not representative of the broader societies in which they are embedded, scholars may struggle to communicate the value and relevance of their work to people outside of the academy in an accessible and compelling way.